Accessibility of Geldmaat machines

 Users testing a paper prototype designed by us

-The Geldmaat manual, distributed at workshops and available near ATMs or by request, is a step-by-step guide for elderly users to help them navigate ATM transactions.
+Instruction manuals: step-by-step guide to help elderly users confidently navigate ATM transactions.
 With a compact, foldable A6 size that opens to A5 for readability, it balances portability and accessibility.
 The eight-step layout is chronological and clear, with concrete and brief instructions and high-contrast visuals, making it easy for users to quickly follow each step.
-We designed the visual elements and texts according to the preferences of tests participants and taking into account the needs of color-blind users and people with reduced cognitive skills.
+The visual elements take into account the preferences of test participants and the needs of color-blind users and people with reduced cognitive skills.

-This project was particularly formative because it challenged us to work within an existing design space.
-Geldmaat had already invested significant time and resources into developing a digital training system, which meant that simply discarding their solution was not an option.
-However, through user-centered research, we concluded that the existing approach was not fully meeting the needs of elderly users.
-The real challenge, and learning opportunity, was to reframe and expand the existing solution in a way that better addressed user needs while still aligning with the client's business constraints.
-This required respectful, evidence-based communication to help the client understand the usability gaps from the users' perspective.
-Finding this balance between user needs and business realities was, in the end, very rewarding.
-The final concept was very well received and is now being incorporated into a pilot test by Geldmaat.
+This project was particularly formative because it required working within an existing design space.
+Geldmaat had already invested significant resources in a digital training system, so discarding their solution was not an option.
+Through user-centered research, however, we found that the approach did not fully meet the needs of elderly users.
+The real challenge, and learning opportunity, was to reframe and expand the existing solution so it better supported users while still aligning with the client’s business constraints.
+This required respectful, evidence-based communication to highlight usability gaps from the user’s perspective.
+Ultimately, finding this balance between user needs and business realities was highly rewarding.
+The final concept was well-received by the users and the client and is now being incorporated into a pilot by Geldmaat.